zshelali/lp2a-project-cards/README.md

 ## Louis Thomas

 * Run the .jar file to play.
-* Exit with the red cross (or ⌘Q) and relaunch the program to start a new game.
+* Exit with the red cross (or ⌘Q / ALT + F4) and relaunch the program to start a new game.